DEAP/deap/doc/short_onemax.rst

     algorithms.eaSimple(tools, pop, cxpb=0.5, mutpb=0.2, ngen=40, halloffame=hof)

-The short GA One max example makes use of a :class:`~eap.halloffame.HallOfFame` in order to keep track of the best individual to appear in the evolution (it keeps them even in the case they estinguish).
-All algorithms from the :mod:`eap.algorithms` module do take a *halloffame* argument that gets updated after every evaluation section of the basic algorithms.
+The short GA One max example makes use of a :class:`~deap.halloffame.HallOfFame` in order to keep track of the best individual to appear in the evolution (it keeps them even in the case they estinguish).
+All algorithms from the :mod:`deap.algorithms` module do take a *halloffame* argument that gets updated after every evaluation section of the basic algorithms.